AddisionS/Cryptic-Locker/README.md

 # Cryptic-Locker
-Cryptic Locker is a offline password manager
+Cryptic Locker is an offline password manager